You Are Here

 Recognition of Retirement

-The UUA recognizes the retirement of ministers in its Fellowship annually, at the Service of the Living Tradition held at GA.
+The Unitarian Universalist Association (UUA) recognizes the retirement of ministers in its Fellowship annually, at the Service of the Living Tradition held at General Assembly (GA).
 All ministers retiring prior to May 15th of a particular year will be acknowledged at that year's Service.

 Retiring ministers are listed in the “Milestones” column of the UU World magazine.
 Retirements are announced as notification is received.
-Contact the Assistant to the Director of Ministry and Professional Leadership to report a retirement.
+Contact the Assistant to the Director of Ministries and Faith Development to report a retirement.

 Retiring ministers will receive official recognition of their new status from the Ministerial Fellowship Committee.